-Table 10 Wizard > Basic > Step 4 Summary
+Table 13 Wizard > Basic > Step 4 Summary (continued)

-LABEL DESCRIPTION Setup IP Host Name This field displays a host name.
-IP Interface This field displays whether the WAN interface is using a DHCP IP address or a static IP address.
-VID This field displays the VLAN ID.
-IP Address The Switch needs an IP address for it to be managed over the network.
-IP Subnet Mask The subnet mask specifies the network number portion of an IP address.
-Default Gateway Type the IP address of the default outgoing gateway in dotted decimal notation, for example 192.168.1.254.
+LABEL DESCRIPTION Default Gateway oe the IP address of the default outgoing gateway in dotted decimal notation, for ample 192.168.1.254.
 DNS Server DNS (Domain Name System) is for mapping a domain name to its corresponding IP address and vice versa.
 Enter a domain name server IP address in order to be able to use a domain name instead of an IP address.
-Change administrat or's password and activate SNMP New Password This field displays asterisks when a new password has been created.
+Change administrato r's password and activate SNMP New Password This field displays asterisks when a new password has been created.
 SNMP This field displays whether the Switch acts as an SNMP agent.
 Version This field displays the SNMP version for the Switch.
 Get Community This field displays the Get Community string.
 Set Community This field displays the Set Community string.
 Trap Community This field displays the Trap Community string.
-Link Aggregation Link Aggregation Group This field displays the group number.
+Link Aggregation Group This field displays the group number. Туре This field displays Static or LACP of this group.
+Member This field displays the members of this group.
+Previous Click Previous to show the previous screen.
+Finish Review the information and click Finish to create the task.
+Cancel Click Cancel to exit this screen without saving.